petter-holmberg/elements/README.md

 `Sequence` describes a `Range` that is `Totally_ordered`, and represents a composite object whose range of elements are its parts.
 It has functions `is_empty`. `size` and `operator[]` for element access.
 `Dynamic_sequence` describes a `Sequence` that can change size at runtime.
 It has functions `insert` and `erase` to change elements at the back of the range.

-# Adapters

-`loadable_position` takes a `Loadable` `Position` and provides the minimal interface required.

-`reverse_position` takes a `Bidirectional_position` and implements a `Bidirectional_position` where `increment` decrements and `decrement` increments.
-Loading and storing is done from the predecessor of the original position.
-It is used for traversing ranges in reverse.

 # Type functions